dneimke/simple-coding/README.md

 ### Timeline View

 The Timeline View provides a visual representation of the events logged during the game.
 Each event is displayed as a marker on a timeline, synchronized with the game timer.
+You can also upload a video file and navigate to specific events by clicking on them in the timeline.

+- [Timeline View Guide](docs/timeline-view-guide.md) - Detailed documentation on using the Timeline View feature
+- Import and export game data using XML files
+- Load saved games from local storage
+- Interact with timeline events to navigate video footage

 ![Timeline View](images/timeline-view.png)